astampoulis/makam-paper-funpearl/makamcode/11-summary.md

-- We have also shown that higher-order logic programming allows not just meta-level functions to be reused for encoding object-level binding; there are also cases where meta-level unification can also be reused to encode certain object-level features: for example, doing type generalization as in Algorithm W.
+- We have also shown that higher-order logic programming allows not just meta-level functions to be reused for encoding object-level binding; there are also cases where meta-level unification can be reused to encode certain object-level features: for example, doing type generalization as in Algorithm W.

 STUDENT.
 Well, that was very interesting; thank you for working with me on this!